Thwani47/blog/content/posts/introducing-semantic-kernel.md

 ## Getting Started with Semantic Kernel in C#

 To get started, you'll need an OpenAI API Key.
 You can obtain one by either creating an [OpenAI](https://openai.com/api/) account or creating an [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/quickstart?pivots=programming-language-studio).
 At the time of writing, access to the Azure OpenAI Service is only available by application.
-You can fill out your application [here](https://aka.ms/oai/access)
+You can fill out your application [here](https://aka.ms/oai/access).

+**Note:
+You'll have to load some credits in order to be able to use the OpenAI models.
+You can load that on the OpenAI website or use your Azure OpenAI subscription credits.**

 We'll build a C# console application that accepts a user's ask and can perform a set of actions.
 The application should be able to
 - Summarize a piece of text